-Intermittent fasting (IF), among other types of fasting, is a pattern of fasting and eating over a defined time period.
+Intermittent fasting (IF) is a pattern of fasting in which you eat over a defined time period.
 It’s more about when you eat than how much you eat.

 It is mainly followed within two parts-

 - Feeding windows (Eating)

 Technically, in intermittent fasting, there are restrictions on WHEN you can eat but definitely not much compromise on WHAT you can eat.
 Intermittent fasting is not defined by certain foods, but it is always recommended to have low carbs during times of eating.

 It is best known for weight loss management and controlling blood sugar levels, according to research.